cheezyT08/RubberJay/README.md

 # RubberJay
-A Simple Key Typing Library
+A simple HID/keyboard mimicker library
 ## WARNING: Any malicious use is ILLEGAL!

 ## Download: